somonox/KrunkerAPI/README.md

 - `player_followed`: Number of followers.
 - `player_following`: Number of people the player is following.
 - `player_elo4`: Junk data or unused.
+- `player_hack`: Flags a player for hacking 1 is hacker tagged, 0 is not hacker tagged.

 ### Unclear Fields